lawren/lawren/README.md

-I’m an engineer turned designer turned manager turned engineer, passionate about creating ethical, engaging product experiences and fostering the teams that bring them to life.
+I’m a designer and engineer, passionate about creating ethical, engaging product experiences and fostering the teams that bring them to life.